callbacked/embebot/README.md

 # Embe Bot
-A quick and simple Python bot I created that utilizes services such as vxtwitter, vxtiktok, and ddinstagram in one bot to properly embed media for the user.
+A quick and silly little Python bot I created that utilizes services such as vxtwitter, vxtiktok, and ddinstagram in one bot to properly embed media for the user.

+I probably won't update it as frequently since its in a good enough state for me, but perhaps I can improve upon it over time.

 # How it works

 Rather than re-inventing the wheel and creating a way to fix embeds on Discord for every major social media site -- I opted to automate the manual way of using these aforementioned services so it is done for you.